top of page

 • Tour the interior of the historic Woodward Elementary School

-• Tour of Kalamazoo's oldest burial ground to visit gravesites of the first residents of Stuart
+• Tour of Kalamazoo's oldest operating burial ground to visit gravesites of the first residents of Stuart

 • Exterior only stops to get an up close look of the architectural details on the outside of historic homes